The Prime Voice

 This is a Fever team built to put defenses in rotation and find the open player to attack a close-out or a switch.
 For as solidly as Colson played on Tuesday, she does not create the quick pressure that McDonald does, which slows down the offense.
 This is something Krauskopf could have tested out in the preseason with different ball-handlers assuming those backup minutes, which probably would have saved the team losses to Washington and Connecticut earlier this season.

-Also Read: WNBA Rookies Watch – Rookies Adjusting to the League – Women's Basketball News and Opinions
+Also Read: One quarter of the way through WNBA season – Observations & Thoughts – Women's Basketball News and Opinions

 Las Vegas Aces